"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 Diode.
 A diode is a two terminal device using a PN junction.
 Diodes may be made from Silicon, Germanium, Selenium, or Gallium Arsenide.
 Most diodes will be made of Silicon.
 Normally a forward voltage drop of 0.7 volts will be seen with Silicon Diodes, and a forward voltage drop of 0.3 volts will be seen with Germanium Diodes.

-Diodes are primarily used as switching devices.
+Diodes are primarily used as switching devices and for converting ac voltages to dc voltages.
 [Diode Manufacturers].
 Diode types:

 Diode Detector.
 A demodulator that uses one or more diodes to provide a rectified output with an average value that is proportional to the original modulation.
 A device which converts rf energy into dc or video output.